joshuariveramnltech/robotframework_test/README.md

 3.  `pip3` should be installed now, to verify, run the command below. `pip3 --version`

 **Windows:**
-1. Run the command `python get-pip.py`.
+1. Run the command `python -m pip install -U pip`.
 2. Check if the pip installation is successful. `pip -V`

 When `pip` is successfully installed.
 Installing the dependencies should now be easily accomplished.
 Run this command on the root directory of this cloned repository.